abhishekr77/dynamic_app_icon_plus/README.md

 ### 2. Create a configuration file
 Create `icon_config.yaml` in your project root:

+**⚠️ Important: All icon files must be in PNG format for Android compatibility**

 ```yaml
 # The default_icon must reference an icon defined in the icons section below
 # You can use any icon name as the default_icon